taylormasiello/boostrap-mock-campsite/README.md

 # Nucampsite - A Project with Bootstrap

 I'm currently a student at Nucamp, an online coding bootcamp.
 This was our first class portfolio project, in which we made a mock campsite as we learned Bootstrap.
-I'm learning how to use GitHub as well, so this is my first time uploading a completed project, so I hope I uploaded the correct files...we'll see.
-I hope to use GitHub more traditionally with my next project, instead of waiting until the project was completed to add it to a repository.
+I'm learning how to use GitHub as well, so this is my first time uploading a completed project.
+Hopefully I uploaded the correct files...we'll see.
+I hope to use GitHub more traditionally with my next project, instead of waiting until the project is completed to upload it all at once to a repository.

 Bootstrap Lessons Learned during its' module (among others):